 Giant’s Causeway, Bushmills, Northern Ireland

 One of the most prominent features in Northern Ireland is the UNESCO World Heritage site called the Giant’s Causeway.
 Here you will find an incredible display of more than 40,000 interlocking black basalt columns coming up from the sea.
-While there are some entertaining tales and legends about how the causeway of stones came to rest in this place, the truth is that it was formed by a volcanic eruptions almost 60 million years ago.
+While there are some entertaining tales and legends about how the causeway of stones came to rest in this place, the truth is that it was formed by a volcanic eruption almost 60 million years ago.
 The photos do not do it justice, you have to go and take your camera for a somewhat bizarre and unforgettable day exploring the coastline.
 For the best results, see if you can go on a nice weather day.
 Wet and windy can be done, but you’ll appreciate the day more if it’s nice out.

 St. Patrick’s Cathedral, Dublin

 Without a doubt, St. Patrick’s Cathedral is one of the best-kept Gothic-style European cathedrals in today’s modern world.
-While it serves as a very popular tourist attraction, historic site and place of breathtaking architecture, St. Patrick’s remains a house of worship.
+While it serves as a very popular tourist attraction, historic site, and place of breathtaking architecture, St. Patrick’s remains a house of worship.
 A visit here is another chance to journey back in time to the 13th century and appreciate all that the cathedral has to offer.
 You’ll find the church surrounded by lovely gardens, full of rich woodworking and decorated with colorful stained glass windows.
 Plan to take the tour to learn about the impact and significance that St. Patrick’s has contributed to Irish history.
 If you’re into music, be sure to check out the 4,000 pipe organ which dates back to 1695.

 Dingle Peninsula, County Kerry

 Do you need to visit the Dingle Peninsula?
 Absolutely, and so does your camera.
 While the Ring of Kerry features dramatic cliffs that hover over the ocean, the Dingle Peninsula offers some of the most impressive coastal scenery you will ever see.
 The friendly locals make the trip more fun by freely sharing their culture and heritage.
 The area is both small and abundant, running 10 miles wide and 40 miles from Tralee to Slea Head.
-There is a loop that that runs about 30 miles long, so be sure to plan ahead and take a self-guided tour of the area by car or bike.
-If you want to stay in the area, there are multiple adventures you can enjoy such as: dolphin tours, hiking, horse riding, surfing, sailing, fishing, golfing or just taking a peaceful stroll around the marvelous landscape.
+There is a loop that runs about 30 miles long, so be sure to plan ahead and take a self-guided tour of the area by car or bike.
+If you want to stay in the area, there are multiple adventures you can enjoy such as dolphin tours, hiking, horse riding, surfing, sailing, fishing, golfing, or just taking a peaceful stroll around the marvelous landscape.

 Famous Castles: Blarney, Bunratty, Dunguaire & Ashford